 About John W. Olsen

-Capping a 36-year career on the faculty of the University of Arizona, John Olsen retired from UA in May, 2016 to focus his energies on research.
+Capping a 36-year career on the faculty of the University of Arizona, John Olsen retired from UA in 2016 to focus his energies on research.
 He is a former Head of the UA Department of Anthropology (1998-2008) and is now Executive Director of the Je Tsongkhapa Endowment for Central and Inner Asian Archaeology; a Leading Scientific Researcher at the Russian Academy of Sciences, Siberian Branch, Institute of Archaeology and Ethnography in Novosibirsk; and a Guest Researcher at the Chinese Academy of Sciences' Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) in Beijing.
 Olsen is also a Foreign Expert affiliated with The Yak Museum in Lhasa, Tibet.

 Olsen is concurrently Co-Director of the Joint Mongolian-Russian-American Archaeological Expeditions and Co-Director of the Chinese Academy of Sciences’ Zhoukoudian International Paleoanthropological Research Center (中国科学院周口店国际古人类研究中心联席主任).